 Expression and emotional development: Think about ways to foster communication and self-expression like journal writing.
 For toddlers and preschoolers, pads of drawing paper are good ways for children to draw about their day.
 At around six years of age, journals with prompts for an older child to help foster emotional regulation.

-Consider Longevity of the Toy
+Consider the Longevity of the Toy

 Caregivers are likely to enjoy toys that last while children will appreciate toys that can withstand rough play.
 Fun educational gifts for children are best when they stand the test of time.